Scenario Model Predictive Control for Data-based Energy Management in Plug-in Hybrid Electric Vehicles: INTRODUCTION

 Multiple studies have demonstrated that the the energy consumption (and consequently, the range) of a PHEV is strongly determined by the controller that allocates the driver's power demand to the engine and motor (a comprehensive review of control methods is provided in \cite{Martinez}).
 A simple strategy is to allocate all of the power demand to the motor until the battery is empty, and then only use the motor to regeneratively brake and start the vehicle from a standstill until the end of the journey.
 However, blended strategies, where power is delivered from both sources simultaneously and the fraction delivered from each is varied throughout the journey, are potentially much more effective.
 In particular, optimization-based strategies, where the power allocation is determined using numerical optimization of a mathematical representation of the powertrain can considerably reduce fuel consumption without affecting total battery discharge.
 Many approaches to optimization-based energy management have been considered, including dynamic programming \cite{Moura}, Pontryagin's minimum principle \cite{Stockar}, equivalent consumption minimization strategy \cite{Sciarretta}, and model predictive control (MPC) \cite{Sun}.

 A major limitation of any optimization-based strategy is that its effectiveness is conditional on an accurate prediction of the future behaviour of the driver (specifically, the velocity of the vehicle and the torque at the wheels throughout the remaining journey).
-This prediction is non-trivial, and depends on a range of factors that may be challenging to model and predict, including the route, the geometry of the road, traffic conditions and driving style. `Short-horizon' predictions (e.g.\ up to $\sim$20\,s into the future) have been addressed with promising results using neural networks \cite{Sun2} and Markov-based models \cite{Zeng}, but long-horizon predictions (e.g.\ predictions of an entire journey lasting minutes or hours) remain an open problem \cite{Zhou2019}.
+This prediction is non-trivial, and depends on a range of factors that may be challenging to model and predict, including the route, the geometry of the road, traffic conditions, and driving style.
+A common approach is to fit a model (such as a neural network \cite{Sun2, Chen2014} or Markov-based model \cite{Zeng, Cairano2014}) to driver behaviour data, and then use the model to generate predictions that are fed into the energy management optimization.
+One of the fundamental limitations of this approach is the model must necessarily be conditioned on a large number of environmental variables (e.g. road geometry, speed limits) that vary throughout a given journey and may themselves be uncertain.
+Consequently, these techniques can only generally be used to generate `short-horizon' predictions (e.g.\ up to $\sim$20\,s into the future); long-horizon predictions (i.e. predictions of an entire journey lasting minutes or hours) remain an open problem \cite{Zhou2019}.

 In this paper, a data-based scenario MPC is proposed where the power-split is determined at each sampling instant by optimizing the predicted fuel consumption over multiple previous examples of the route being driven.
-The benefit of this approach is that it does not require an explicit model of driver behaviour, and is applicable both when a vehicle repeatedly completes the same route (e.g. public transportation and delivery/collection vehicles) and when the route to be driven is provided by a navigation device (or the vehicle is being driven autonomously).
-The proposed approach could also be combined with a statistical method that automatically identifies the route being driven from previous driver behaviour (such as that proposed in \cite{Larsson}), but this is not investigated in this paper.
+The primary benefit of this approach is that predictions of driver behaviour (that inherently account for route-specific variables, such as road geometry and speed limits) can be made over arbitrarily long horizons, and an explicit driver model is not required.
+The proposed method is applicable both when a vehicle repeatedly completes the same route (e.g. public transportation and delivery/collection vehicles) and when the route to be driven is provided by a navigation device (or the vehicle is being driven autonomously).
+It could also be combined with a statistical method that automatically identifies the route being driven from previous driver behaviour (such as that proposed in \cite{Larsson}), but this is not investigated in this paper.